thanks4opensource/regbits/README.md

         *(int*)(0x400080a2) = 0xc0;

-This is sadomasochism -- sadism inflicted on anyone else who has to work with the code, and masochism on the part of the original developer who needs to maintain or debug it in the future.
+This is sadomasochism: Sadism inflicted on anyone else who has to work with the code, and masochism on the part of the original developer who needs to maintain or debug it in the future.

 ##### pros:
 * no definition file needed